-The Pokemon Go craze might have cooled down, but Augmented Reality (AR) applications aren’t going anywhere as world’s leading mobile platforms are now focusing more on AR capabilities.
+The Pokemon Go craze might have cooled down, but Augmented Reality (AR) applications aren’t going anywhere as the world’s leading mobile platforms are now focusing more on AR capabilities.
 These applications are developed to display surrounding information and digital content tied to physical objects and locations.

 Augmented Reality apps are gaining popularity, especially after the release of iOS 11.
 Also, some Android devices like ZenFone AR and Phab 2 Pro are extensively using AR features via Google’s ARCore and Project Tango platform.